KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 Misinformation: CNNs contribute to deepfakes and the spread of false information.

-CNN Model Overview
-The model, trained on the CIFAR-10 dataset (60,000 32x32 colour images across 10 classes), performs object recognition.

-Preprocessing: Images were scaled (0-1) and labels one-hot encoded.
-A validation set was used to prevent overfitting.

-Architecture: The Sequential model used Conv2D and MaxPool2D layers for feature extraction, followed by Flatten and Dense layers for classification with a softmax output.

-Training: It was compiled with categorical_crossentropy and adam, utilising EarlyStopping, which halted training after Epoch 5.

-Image Prediction Findings
-Individual tests on x_test images showed varied results:

 Image 4: Predicted 'deer', but was actually 'frog' – a misclassification highlighting visual ambiguity.
 ![My_logo](/assets/images/CNN4.png)